PopnPrimp/popgym/resources.md

 ### Coming Soon...

 * Gym Map- We're puttin together a map of groups we like and where they're located, if you're more of a visual person or just travelling!
-* [Health and Wellness](asdas)- List of some cool groups doing online Health and Wellness classes during this time!